 Promoting Procurement Activities Linked to ROIC Management

-We will advance procurement initiatives in collaboration with the Profit and Loss Improvement by Model Project (PIPJ) and the Profit and Loss Control by Business (ABC-XYZ Control).
+We are advancing procurement initiatives in collaboration with the Profit and Loss Improvement by Model Project (PIPJ) and the Profit and Loss Control by Business (ABC-XYZ Control).
 Specifically, as a measure to address and improve unprofitable products, we are strengthening cost planning engineering and global procurement activities.
-Furthermore, we are aiming to foster co-creation and prosperity by engaging in joint cost reduction activities with our partners and by welcoming their new proposals, such as unique technologies, advanced development, and new materials.
+Furthermore, we are aiming to foster co-creation and prosperity by engaging in joint cost reduction activities with our Procurement Partners and by welcoming their new proposals, such as unique technologies, advanced development, and new materials.

 Procurement activities linked to ROIC management ABC-XYZ PIPJ